 localnews.ie

-Ray Kennedy, aged 41, from Blanchardstown in Dublin, was convicted by the Special Criminal Court of perverting the course of justice following his destruction of a mobile phone SIM card on 6 March 2013.
-The card was considered evidentially significant to the Garda investigation into the murder of dissident republican Peter Butterly at Gormanston in County Meath.
-Kennedy had arranged to meet Butterly the day before the killing and arrived at the scene shortly after the shooting.
-While gardaí requested he remain for interview, he removed and disposed of the SIM card.
-The court heard that Kennedy's phone had been in contact with a burner phone connected to the murder.
-The presiding judge rejected Kennedy's account that he had panicked, finding instead that his actions were calculated and intended to obstruct the investigation.
-At sentencing proceedings in June 2021, Kennedy's defence counsel argued against a custodial sentence, citing the serious health condition of his young daughter, who requires round-the-clock care, and his previously unblemished background.
-The prosecution maintained that Kennedy's actions demonstrated a deliberate attempt to conceal his involvement in the incident.
-Justice Tony Hunt indicated that imprisonment remained under consideration while granting bail pending sentence due to Kennedy's family circumstances.
-Sentencing was adjourned to 12 July 2021.
-Four men have previously received life sentences for Butterly's murder, with two others also convicted and imprisoned for their roles in the killing.
-The case formed part of the State's response to dissident republican activity during the period.
+Ray Kennedy, aged 41, of Blanchardstown in Dublin, has been found guilty of perverting the course of justice at the Special Criminal Court following his destruction of a mobile phone SIM card on 6 March 2013.
+The card was considered of significant evidential value to the Garda investigation into the murder of dissident republican Peter Butterly at Gormanston, County Meath.
+Kennedy's defence counsel argued against a custodial sentence, citing his young daughter's serious health condition requiring round-the-clock care and his previously unblemished background.
+The prosecution contended that Kennedy's actions were calculated to conceal his involvement in the incident.
+Presiding Judge Tony Hunt noted that a custodial sentence remained under consideration whilst granting bail due to Kennedy's family circumstances.
+Sentencing has been adjourned to 12 July.
+Four men have previously received life sentences for Butterly's murder, with two others also imprisoned for roles in the killing.

 Source: Courts News Ireland This page is a localnews.ie summary and index entry; the full original report may require a publisher subscription.